TheresaLui/SelfHelpContent_v2/articles/microsoft.datalakestore/datalakestore-delete-large-folder.md

 Recursive deletes of large subfolders in an ADLS Gen1 account may time out when the user performing the deletes is not a superuser.
 Recursive deletes require recursive enumeration of subfolders to perform ACL checks to ensure that the user has the required permissions to delete all files under the target folder.
 <br>

-## **Recommended steps**
+## **Recommended Steps**

-1. Issue the recursive delete as a superuser.
-This will skip the recursive enumeration required for ACL checks.<br>
+1. Issue the recurive delete as a superuser.
+This will skip the recursive enumeration required for ACL checks.

-2. If 1) is not possible, try to delete smaller sub-folders individually before deleting the parent folder.<br>
+2. If Step 1 is not possible, try to delete smaller sub-folders individually before deleting the parent folder